Welcome To The Penatuhkah Comanche Trails Partnership

 The Penatuhkah Comanche Trails Partnership encompasses approximately 15,000 square miles in the heart of Texas.
 This area coincides with the homeland of the Penatuhkah band of the Comanche Nation from about 1750 to 1875.
 The views, ecology, heritage, and history of this area sacred to the southern Comanche lend it tremendous potential to provide tourism opportunities for Texans seeking to learn of the extent of the great Comanche Empire.

 Representatives from nine communities as well as landowners of archeological sites in this area have united in a common effort under the auspices of the Comanche Nation of Oklahoma to stimulate heritage tourism across the region.
-Towns represented included Goldthwaite, Paint Rock, Ballinger, Coleman, Comanche, Early, San Saba, Abilene, Brownwood and Santa Anna.
+Towns represented included DeLeon, Goldthwaite, Paint Rock, Ballinger, Menard, Coleman, Comanche, Early, San Saba, Brownwood and Santa Anna.
 Also involved are the Executive Directors of the Texas Forts Trail and the Texas Midwest Community Network.

 Key partners in the Penatuhkah Comanche Trails Partnership and their roles include the following: